mlp6/fem/README.md

 ## Installation
 These tools have been developed in a Linux environment, which is the recommended platform for usage.
-Many of the Python and some of the C code will work on Windows and Mac platforms, but build tools for these systems is not outlined here and robust testing does not exist for those environments (i.e., use at your own risk).
-The Python tools require a version >= 3.4; 3.6.x is recommended.
+Most of the Python code, and some of the C code, will work on Windows and Mac platforms, but build tools for these systems is not outlined here and robust testing does not exist for those environments (i.e., use at your own risk).
+The Python tools require a version >= 3.8.

 There are three different methods to use/install this package:
-1. *[RECOMMENDED]* Install this with `pipenv` in a local virtualenv: `pipenv install -e git+https://github.com/mlp6/fem.git`.
+1. *[RECOMMENDED]* Install this with `pip` in a local virtualenv: `pip install -e git+https://github.com/mlp6/fem.git`.
 1. Clone this source directory and manually install it in your local
-   virtualenv: `pipenv install -e .`
+   virtualenv: `pip install -e .`
 1. Clone this source directory and work directly with it by defining `PYTHONPATH` to include the root directory this repository was cloned into.
    This is the easiest method if you are planning to actively edit/develop the